datreeio/jira-backup-py/README.md

 ```
 3. Generate an API token at https://id.atlassian.com/manage/api-tokens
 ![Screenshot](https://github.com/datreeio/jira-backup-py/blob/master/screenshots/atlassian-api-token.png)
 4. Fill the details at the [config.yaml file](https://github.com/datreeio/jira-backup-py/blob/master/config.json) or run the backup.py script with '-w' flag
+5. Configure your preferred cloud storage provider(s) in config.yaml:
+   - **For AWS S3**: Set AWS credentials and S3_BUCKET
+   - **For Google Cloud**: Set GCP_PROJECT_ID, GCS_BUCKET, and optionally GCP_SERVICE_ACCOUNT_KEY
+   - **For Azure**: Set AZURE_ACCOUNT_NAME, AZURE_CONTAINER, and either AZURE_CONNECTION_STRING or AZURE_ACCOUNT_KEY
-5. Run backup.py script with the flag '-j' to backup Jira or '-c' to backup Confluence
+6. Run backup.py script with the flag '-j' to backup Jira or '-c' to backup Confluence
 ```
 $(venv) python backup.py
 ```
 ![Screenshot](https://github.com/datreeio/jira-backup-py/blob/master/screenshots/terminal.png)

+## Cloud Storage Support
+The script supports multiple cloud storage providers:
+- **AWS S3** - Configure `UPLOAD_TO_S3` section in config.yaml
+- **Google Cloud Storage** - Configure `UPLOAD_TO_GCP` section in config.yaml
+- **Azure Blob Storage** - Configure `UPLOAD_TO_AZURE` section in config.yaml

+You can use any combination of these providers - the script will upload to all configured destinations.

 ## What's next?
 It depends on your needs.
-I, for example, use this script together with [serverless](https://serverless.com/) to create a periodic [AWS lambda](https://aws.amazon.com/lambda/) which triggered every 4 days, creating a backup and upload it directly to S3.
+You can use this script with any cloud provider or serverless platform.
+For example, use it with [serverless](https://serverless.com/) to create periodic functions on AWS Lambda, Google Cloud Functions, or Azure Functions that trigger backups and upload to your preferred cloud storage.

 There is a more "stupid" option to get the same result - by creating a cron / scheduled task on your local machine:
 * **OS X / Linux:** set a cron task with crontab